Drawing of a common pill bug, image uploaded by Tekk4i to Wikimedia Commons, published here under a CC Attribution-Share Alike 4.0 License.

 OUR SUBMISSION GUIDELINES.

 To ensure that we can give your work the consideration it deserves, please read and follow the guidelines for submitting.
-We also encourage all authors interested to give our past issues a read.
+We also encourage all authors interested to give our past issues and newsletter a read.
 They're full of great stories and will give you a sense of the style we gravitate toward.

 We must ask that the submission guidelines outlined below be followed by everyone who submits.
 Submitting a piece that does not follow these guidelines (outside of our categories, improperly formatted, more than two submissions, etc.) will result in us being unable to consider or provide feedback on any of your submitted pieces.